singularityware/singularityware.github.io/pages/docs/user-docs/docs-create-an-image.md

 {% include asciicast.html source='docs-create-create.js' title='How to create images' author='davidgodlove@gmail.com'%}

 ## Increasing the size of an existing image
-You can increase the size of an image after it has been instantiated by using the 'expand' Singularity sub-command as follows:
+You can increase the size of an image after it has been instantiated by using the `expand` Singularity sub-command as follows:

 ```
 $ ls -lh container.img